-Valentine’s Day is just around the corner, and though we aren’t huge fans of this mostly commercial holiday, we ARE fans of any excuse to indulge a bit with loved ones.
-This year we’re rounding up 10 places where you can spend a perfectly cozy evening with your special person or people.
+Valentine's Day is just around the corner, and though we aren't huge fans of this mostly commercial holiday, we ARE fans of any excuse to indulge a bit with loved ones.
+That's why we've rounded up ten places where you can spend a perfectly cozy evening with your special person or people.

 Nestled just above Vevey, this 5* hotel resort & spa has arguably one of the best views of Lac Leman and its surroundings.
 They’ve converted their terrace into a cozy mountainside oasis, with gondolas that serve as your table for a 3-course fondue menu.
 It’s original, it’s romantic, and the view (even at night) is other-worldly.

 TLG tip: leave room for the included home-made dessert…the meringues were to.die.for.